Meet the team

-Taya Forde ~ Taya is a lecturer in bacterial disease ecology, applying a range of molecular and genomic tools to understand patterns of transmission in different pathogen systems.
+Taya Forde ~ Taya is a senior lecturer in bacterial disease ecology, applying a range of molecular and genomic tools to understand patterns of transmission in different pathogen systems.
 She is one of the leaders of the OHRBID lab at Garscube campus (One Health Research in Bacterial Infectious Diseases).
 Taya has been the leading light for the Naturally Speaking team since 2018.

 Rachel Lennon ~ Rachel is a PhD student focusing on the health of marine mammals in Scotland.
 She will be using stranding data and pathology reports to access the impacts of disease, contaminants, and anthropogenic stressors on these marine megafauna.
 She graduated from the University of York with a BSc in Biology and then continued on to her MSc in Marine Vertebrate Ecology and Conservation at the University of Exeter.

-Mar Pineda ~ Mar is a second year PhD student at SBOHVM whose research focuses on fisheries and environmental change.
+Mar Pineda ~ Mar is a PhD student at SBOHVM whose research focuses on fisheries and environmental change.
 Alongside her PhD, she also has a great interest in science communication and teaching.

 Nic Strowbridge ~ Nic is a PhD student interested in the study of adaptation using genomic and transcriptomic techniques.
 He is now focused on investigating the underlying molecular mechanisms of colouration in fire salamanders.
 Nic graduated with a Bachelor of Science (Honours) in Biology from Dalhousie University (Nova Scotia, Canada) and completed his Masters of Zoology at the University of British Columbia, Canada, before coming to Glasgow to do his PhD.

-~ Support provided by: Claire Malcolm and Nathan Miller
+~ Support provided by: Nathan Miller

 Many thanks to past contributors to Naturally Speaking ~